Olivia Peguero: Art and the preservation of the Dominican Rainforest

 The Mariposa Cocoa Preserve is a private preservation initiative owned and run by the Peguero family that combines sustainable organic cocoa farming practices and forest management with the protection of wildlife and nature.
 Located just west of Miches, the preserve is only accessible via footpath and horseback.
 The countryside within the preserve was a primary landscape subject in many of the earliest Peguero paintings.
 Tours of the Mariposa Cocoa Preserve are by invitation only with an annual artist expedition.

 Two eco-political works on loan to the Art in Embassies Program

-In 2019 two major Peguero art works were loaned to the United States Department of State, Art in Embassies Program to be displayed in the Chisinau, Moldova exhibition.
+In 2019 two major Peguero art works were loaned to the United States Department of State, Art in Embassies Program to be displayed in the Chișinău, Moldova exhibition.
 The first painting, “The Emerald Hills of Quisqueya” (2003) was produced with symbolism intended to cast a light onto the social and environmental issues she was seeing while working in the Dominican Republic countryside.
 The second work “The Cow on the Beach” (2017) was created to document the landscapes surrounding Miches prior to new tourist development and the effects of climate change.